plan2net/formprocess/Readme.md

 ## What does it do? ##

-This Extensions adds functionality to the TYPO3 form system extension.
-It adds a user postProcessor to the form wizard, where you can define a user function which will be executed after successful form submission.
+This extension offers the opportunity to define a custom Post Processor for the TYPO3 form system extension.
+It also completely integrates itself into the TYPO3 Form Wizard.

 ## Users Manual ##